sunfounder/piarm/docs/source/sound_effects_ez.rst

 **Step 3**

-Create a function called [sound] to make PiArm play a specific sound effect at a certain volume.
+Create a function named [sound] to make PiArm play a specific sound effect at a certain volume.

 * [play sound effects () with volume to () %]: This block can be used to play built-in sound effects with a volume range of 0%-100%.